Liverpool–Manchester rivalry: Liverpool vs Manchester City

+Everton vs Manchester City

+Perhaps one of the earliest examples of a heated rivalry between the two cities emerged between Everton & Manchester City in the late 1920s and early 1930s, a rivalry heightened by City's then-all time leading goalscorer Tommy Johnson joining Everton and enjoying great success, including playing a part in the 1933 FA Cup Final victory over City.
+The general rivalry between the two cities has ensured the existence of the rivalry between the two clubs ever since.

 Everton vs Manchester United

 A significant rivalry dating back to the 1960s, the two have met in two FA Cup finals that both ended in shock wins.
 A ten-man Manchester United stopping newly crowned League and European Cup Winners' Cup champions Everton 1–0 in 1985.
-A decade later a mid-table Everton beat a dominant United 1–0 in 1995 with a spirited defensive display.
-Crowd trouble has often marred fixtures, a 2005 FA Cup game at Goodison Park was described as the "worst football related violence seen in Liverpool" by Merseyside Police.
+A decade later, a mid-table Everton beat a dominant United 1–0 in 1995 with a spirited defensive display.
+Crowd trouble has often marred fixtures.
+A 2005 FA Cup game at Goodison Park was described as the "worst football related violence seen in Liverpool" by Merseyside Police.